Wisconsin vs. Army NCAA Football Odds, Plays and Insights | October 16, 2021

 - Wisconsin's games this year have hit the over on two of five set point totals (40%).

-- The Badgers average 19.6 points per game, comparable to the 20.8 per contest the Black Knights allow.

-- Wisconsin is 2-0 against the spread and 2-0 overall in games when it puts up more than 20.8 points.
+- Wisconsin is 2-0 against the spread and 2-0 overall this season when the team scores more than 20.8 points.

-- The Badgers collect 379.6 yards per game, 103.6 more yards than the 276 the Black Knights allow per outing.

-- When Wisconsin totals over 276 yards, the team is 2-2 against the spread and 2-2 overall.
+- In games that Wisconsin piles up more than 276 yards, the team is 2-2 against the spread and 2-2 overall.

-- This year, the Badgers have turned the ball over 14 times, nine more than the Black Knights' takeaways (5).
+- The Badgers have turned the ball over 14 times this season, nine more turnovers than the Black Knights have forced (5).

 - Find the latest spread and moneyline odds for Wisconsin at SISportsbook.